Chris-Kode/myanimelist-api-v2/README.md

     const API = require("@chris-kode/myanimelist-api-v2");
     const oauth = new API.OAUTH(CLIENT_ID);

-    //get the code that mal give us, and the code_challenge which we have generated before. oauth.accessToken(CODE, CODE_CHALLENGE).then(
+    //get the code that mal give us, and the code_verifier which we have generated before. oauth.accessToken(CODE, CODE_VERIFIER).then(
       ((response) => {
         //PERFECT
         //save all the response at db or something, u will get something like this: